 Engine Internal Components

 These parts are found inside the engine, and are most involved in the power-making process.
-Most of them require lubrication, since they are involved in a lot of metal-to-metal contact.
+Most of them require lubrication, since they would have a lot of metal-to-metal contact without it.

 Other Engine Components